aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ## BoAT implementation framework
 BoAT follows a hierarchical design, which is divided into interface layer, protocol layer, RPC layer, hardware dependency layer, general tools and utility programs. among them:
-+ The interface provided by the interface layer is for users to access the corresponding blockchain..
++ The interface provided by the interface layer is for users to access the corresponding blockchain.
 + The protocol layer provides blockchain adpatation services to the interface layer.
 + The RPC layer provides remote process call services to the protocol layer.
 + The hardware dependency layer provides encryption, signature, storage and other services for the wallet at the interface layer.